Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

     c)  Meet the requirements of the training unit\'s competency assessment test;
     d)  Be healthy enough to study;
-    e)  Not subject to forced expulsion from school, not under criminal prosecution; In special cases, the Director of Hanoi National University will decide.
+    đ)  Not subject to forced expulsion from school, not under criminal prosecution; In special cases, the Director of Hanoi National University will decide.
 3. Foreign students or Vietnamese students studying at a university